 Value Resort Rankings at Disney World

 Which Walt Disney World Value Resorts are best & worst?
 This list ranks Art of Animation, Pop Century, and All Star Movies, Music & Sports.
 Our #1 hotel might surprise you, but we’ll cover why it’s our top pick–plus pros & cons, photos, transportation, and other info about each!
-(Updated April 1, 2022.)
+(Updated May 3, 2023.)

-We’ve already used the Skyliner countless times, including from Pop Century to rope drop both Disney’s Hollywood Studios and Epcot.
+We’ve used the Skyliner countless times, including from Pop Century to rope drop both Disney’s Hollywood Studios and Epcot.
 In our view, this transportation system is an absolute game-changer.
 Instead of relying on inconsistent and unpredictable buses–which can be frustrating if you’re in a hurry–you can take the smooth Skyliner for efficient transportation to two of Walt Disney World’s most popular parks, plus a whole bunch of hotels.

 With that said, the Skyliner hasn’t been free of problems.
 It goes down regularly between the months of June and September due to storms, and bus transportation often is not efficiently deployed as a backup.
 Due to this, and the nature of the transportation, those with fears or heights or other concerns may not wish to use it.